ipv6rs/awesome-wordpress/README.md

 #### Installer and Generators

+* [Cloud Seeder](https://ipv6.rs/cloudseeder) - 1-click deployment and management suite for WordPress and others on your computer.
+Effortlessly takes care of your IP address, maintenance and all.
 * [WP Quick Install](http://wp-quick-install.com/) - WordPress installation could be long: downloading, decompressing, uploading, plugins and themes installation.
 WP Quick Install will take care all of this things.
 Simply upload this tiny script where you want to install WordPress
 * [GenerateWP](http://generatewp.com/) - The easiest and the fastest way to create custom and high quality code for your WordPress project using the latest WordPress coding standards and API's.
 * [FakerPress](https://wordpress.org/plugins/fakerpress/) - FakerPress is a clean way to generate fake and dummy content to your WordPress, great for developers who need testing